Unlunch is an alternative option to lunch, and it can be used as a study hall or for anyone who wants or needs quiet.

 Lundburg is one of the people on staff in the media center and is there with Mrs. Holly Thompson, Digital Literacy Specialist.
 They will always be in the media center during UnLunch, and they can always help.

 It also needs to stay quiet.
-A sign is posted outside of the media center states “If you want to chat with friends, do it in the cafeteria.”
-That is to keep the media center at it’s normal state that it is always in.
+A sign is posted outside the media center that states, “If you want to chat with friends, do it in the cafeteria.”
+That is to keep the media center at it’s normal state, which it is always in.

-“You come down here, find a spot, and it just is a really nice place to work.”
+“You come down here, find a spot, and it’s just a really nice place to work.”
 Thompson said.